 Registered students may make adjustments to their schedules from the day they initially register until the end of the first week of classes in the fall or spring semesters.
-The College's Schedule of Classes and the Records and Registration Web site provide specific semester dates.
-Schedule changes should be made using the College's electronic registration system.
-In cases where a class enrollment is at its designated maximum, the student must have written permission from the department chairperson or school assistant dean to enroll in the class.
+The Records and Registration website

+(www.tcnj.edu/~recreg/calendars/index.html) provides specific semester dates.
+Schedule changes should be made using the College's PAWS online system.
+In cases where a class enrollment is at its designated maximum, the student must be granted permission via a registration override from the department chairperson or school assistant dean to enroll in the class.